Plan, Build, Manage: A Model for Understanding Data Observability

-Data security safeguards data from unauthorized access, similar to using locks and alarms to protect a property.
+Data security safeguards data from unauthorized access, in the same way that locks and alarms to protect a property.

 Like a blueprint for a building, data architecture defines the structure of data storage and retrieval systems, guided by standards and best practices.

-- Enterprise Data Observability: Data pipeline observability monitors the integrity and functionality of data architecture, similar to how changes in a building's blueprint reflect schema drift.
-Pipeline interruptions are akin to plumbing blockages or electrical disruptions in a building.
+Enterprise Data Observability: Data pipeline observability monitors the integrity and functionality of data architecture, similar to how changes in a building's blueprint reflect schema drift.
+Pipeline interruptions are similiar to plumbing blockages or electrical disruptions in a building.

 Data is categorized into domains, much like neighborhoods in a city, each with unique attributes and requirements.
-Data domain owners, similar to a homeowners association, oversee these requirements.
+Data domain owners, kind of like a homeowners association, oversee these requirements.

 As with zoning and environmental regulations for properties, data policies set rules for managing data in organizations, often based on data privacy and protection regulations.

-Metadata is information about data, detailing attributes, ownership, access, and more, akin to comprehensive property details like size, owner, and location.
+Metadata is information about data, detailing attributes, ownership, and access.

-- Enterprise Data Observability: Effective data observability ensures metadata precision and timeliness, similar to maintaining property records diligently.
-It also identifies potential schema drift and raises alerts
+Enterprise Data Observability: Effective data observability ensures metadata precision and timeliness, which is likemaintaining property records diligently.
+It also identifies potential schema drift and raises alerts.

 Data quality assesses accuracy, completeness, and consistency, similar to property conditions in real estate management, which checks for defects and safety hazards.

-Data remediation is about finding and fixing data quality problems, similar to repairing property defects to maintain property value and safety.
+Data remediation is about finding and fixing data quality problems, like to repairing property defects to maintain property value and safety.

 This might include actions like measuring property occupancy and visitor logs to assess value, data usage involves tracking how, by whom, and to what extent data is used in an organization.